redis-developer/basic-redisgraph-movie-demo-app-nodejs/README.md

-# Movie database demo project in NodeJS based on RedisGraph
+# Movie database app in NodeJS based on RedisGraph

 An IMDB clone application based on RedisGraph and NodeJS with basic account authentication and movie recommendation functionality.